eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ###	Variable-length return lists

-To allow the return list to be of variable length,
+To allow the return list to be of variable length, use a special
+	parameter name *varargout*, instead of a fixed set of parameters, to contain a cell array of return/output variables.
+	*varargout* is a cell array that contains all the return/output arguments, which can be of varying length
+	\cite[\S11.6, pp. 184-185]{Eaton2016a}.

 \S11.6-\S11.7